No. 27 Squadron RAF: Cold War (1946–1990s)

 The squadron's allocation of eighteen WE.177 weapons was because of the greater carrying capacity of the Tornado, which could carry two weapons.
 The apparent mismatch between twelve Tornado aircraft and eighteen nuclear weapons was because RAF staff planners expected up to one third attrition of aircraft in the conventional phase, with sufficient aircraft held back in reserve to deliver the squadron's full stock of nuclear weapons if the conflict escalated to the use of tactical nuclear weapons.
 In September 1993, the squadron's Tornado aircraft and personnel moved to RAF Lossiemouth, Moray and took on the number plate of No. 12 Squadron which had recently disbanded at RAF Marham.

 The No. 27 Squadron number plate was transferred to No. 240 Operational Conversion Unit (OCU) at RAF Odiham in Hampshire and it became No. 27 (Reserve) Squadron, the Boeing Chinook and Westland Puma training squadron.
-It regained full squadron status in January 1998 equipped with the Chinook only.